Vehicle standards and modifications

 The National Heavy Vehicle Inspection Manual (NHVIM) provides authorised officers and industry with consistent criteria for heavy vehicle inspections.

-In certain circumstances, you can ask the NHVR to review a decision it has made.
+In certain circumstances you can ask the NHVR to review a decision on a vehicle standards exemption (permit).

-The Roadworthiness Program consists of four work-streams being delivered by the NHVR on behalf of Transport and Infrastructure Council (TIC).
+The Roadworthiness Program is being delivered by the NHVR on behalf of the Transport and Infrastructure Council (TIC).

 Vehicle Standards Bulletin 12 (VSB12): Rear Marking Plates for all motor vehicles over 12t GVM and for all trailers over 10t GVM, is the national standard for rear marking plates.